kav-sw19/MNIST-Digit-Recognition/README.md

 ## 📋 Prerequisites
 - Python 3.8+
  pip package manager
+If any errors do occur, use Python 3.9.13 (Version I used)
 ## 🔧 Installation
 1. Clone the repository
 2. Install required packages - Do so entering the following in bash: